Female performers in hard rock music: Background and commentary

 Women singing hard rock music have been their careers commented upon by amateur and professional critics over multiple decades.
 A notable article by American media figure Jacoba Atlas in November 1971, which appeared in the pages of the U.S. entertainment magazine Billboard, used the explicit title "There Aren't Many Girls In Hard Rock, But A New Day (And Attitude) Is Dawning".
 Atlas argued that popular stereotypes and other expressions of prejudice in American society focusing on gender identity warped musical production, with her remarking that this intellectual framework meant that hard rock's presentation as "raw, aggressive, driving, [and] electric" became forcibly divorced from "our culture's assessment of the essence of femininity".
 Atlas additionally opinioned that "the traditional role of the woman", which includes "sexist" expectations about how women cannot "scream and sweat" or otherwise do certain things, "have conspired to keep women... from coming to the forefront" of hard rock (or rock music generally).
 Although writing for a major commercial publication, Atlas criticized the music industry of the time.

 Performer Grace Slick has gained popularity for her public image as an "outlaw" inside of the American music industry.

-Prominent examples of female hard rock vocalists include Janis Joplin, regarded as one of the most iconic women in heavy music who's "tragic" death early in life "left a void", as well as Grace Slick, known for rising to fame as a member of the band Jefferson Airplane.
+Prominent examples of female hard rock vocalists include Janis Joplin, regarded as one of the most iconic women in heavy music whose "tragic" death early in life "left a void", as well as Grace Slick, known for rising to fame as a member of the band Jefferson Airplane.
 Slick has been described as like a rebellious "goddess" given how even after attaining commercial success she "has always lived as an outlaw."
 In addition, the musical group Fanny has been labeled "the first successful all-girl rock band".